 However, this does not mean you cannot have pancakes anymore – you can!
 All you have to do is substitute wheat flour with gluten-free flour.
 The same applies to cereal made from gluten foods.
 Substitute it with oatmeal.

-If it is your first time creating a gluten-free shopping list, then do not hesitate to ask your nutritionist to double-check it for you (7).
+If it is your first time creating a gluten-free shopping list, then do not hesitate to ask your dietitian to double-check it for you (7).
 One thing they will also advise you to do is to read the label of every food before putting it in your cart.
 You will find that most foods have traces of gluten.

 Change Your Mindset

 Shifting your mindset about how to stick to a diet plan is the most significant factor in diet plans.
 Following a diet plan is not as easy as most people think it is.
-You will get bored at one point in time and consider ditching the meal plan.
+You might get bored at one point in time and consider ditching the meal plan.

 If not, you will be tempted to cheat on your diet with gluten-containing treats occasionally.
 Even if you bounce back, you will find that you have already created a habit – and old habits die hard.
 So, if you are thinking of following a gluten-free diet, understanding and tuning your mindset is a great place to start.